uw-cryo/3D_CRS_Transformation_Resources/regionaldems/readme.md

 # Regional CRS Essentials

 ## NAD83
 USGS 3DEP uses NAD83 + NAVD88 Heights. **This is not a global system and rather focuses on CONUS and US Territories**.
-Here we focus on the continental US (CONUS) where NAD83 defines a coordinate system that moves with the North American plate. *It's refered to as 'static' because to an observer measuring positions on the plate, the plate is not moving :)*
+Here we focus on the continental US (CONUS) where NAD83 defines a coordinate system that moves with the North American plate. *It's referred to as 'static' because to an observer measuring positions on the plate, the plate is not moving :)*

 Just like WGS and ITRF, there are different, increasingly accurate "realizations" of the NAD83 datum over time: